jerome-pouiller/reredirect/README.md

 -------

 reredirect was mainly written by Jérôme Pouiller <jezz@sysmic.org>.
-You can contact hom for any questions or bug reports.
+You can contact him for any questions or bug reports.

 reredirect (and especially all ptrace layer) is based on reptyr programm. reptyr was written by Nelson Elhage <nelhage@nelhage.com>.